 The main objective at Site 1192 (proposed Site CS-13A) was to perform a feasibility test of the Hydrate Autoclave Coring Equipment (HYACE), including the pressure core sampling tool (H-PCS) developed at the Technische Universität Berlin and the vibracore sampling tool (HF-VS) developed by Fugro Geotechnical Engineering.
 In July 2000, the HYACE team was awarded 72 hr of testing time at the beginning of Leg 194.
 The HYACE developer did not specify a particular test site, so ODP selected proposed Site CS-13A, a contingency site of the Leg 194 scientific program.
-The scientific objectives at this contingency site were to investigate the slope sediments ~40 km east of the paleomargin of the early middle Miocene NMP carbonate platform margin.
-In particular, Site 1192 was drilled to provide information on the facies and age range of seismic Megasequences B through D, which together form the carbonate platform to slope architecture of the Marion Plateau from early Miocene time to today.
-Specifically, the aim of drilling at this site was to recover the marginal slope sediments shed from the NMP, the lithologic signature of basinward unconformities adjacent to the NMP, and the age of the erosional top of NMP by dating the correlative seismic horizon, and to calibrate regional seismic sequence stratigraphy.
+The scientific objectives at this contingency site were to investigate the slope sediments ~40 km east of the paleomargin of the early middle Miocene MP2 carbonate platform margin.
+In particular, Site 1192 was drilled to provide information on the facies and age range of regional Megasequences B through D, which together form the carbonate platform to slope architecture of the Marion Plateau from early Miocene time till today.
+Drilling at this site was aimed to recover the marginal slope sediments shed from the MP2 carbonate platform, the lithologic signature of basinward unconformities adjacent to the MP2 platform, the age of the erosional top of MP2 by dating the correlative seismic horizon, and to calibrate regional seismic sequence stratigraphy.

-Leg 194 began at 2200 hr on 3 January 2001, ~2 days earlier than scheduled.
-The ship departed Townsville at 0700 hr on 8 January, 3 days ahead of schedule, and operations at Site 1192 began at 1720 hr on 9 January.
-During the initial fit test of the HYACE tools in the bottomhole assembly (BHA), it was discovered that the outside diameter of the top 1 m of the H-PCS tool was several thousandths of an inch too large to pass through the latch sleeve of the ODP advanced piston corer/extended core barrel (APC/XCB) BHA.
-Therefore, the latch sleeve was left out of the BHA in the hope that pump pressure would generate enough resistance to offset the rotation and torque caused by rotation of the small bit.
+Leg 194 began on 3 January at 2200 hr, ~2 days earlier than scheduled.
+The ship departed Townsville at 0700 hr on 8 January, three days ahead of schedule, and operations at Site 1192 began at 1720 hr on 9 January.
+During the initial fit test of the HYACE tools in the bottom-hole assembly (BHA), it was discovered that the outside diameter of the top 1 m of the H-PCS tool was several thousandths of an inch too large to pass through the latch sleeve of the ODP APC (advanced hydraulic piston corer)/XCB (extended core barrel) BHA.
+The latch sleeve was therefore left out of the BHA in the hope that pump pressure would generate enough resistance to offset the rotation and torque caused by rotation of the small bit.

 Hole 1192A was cored continuously with the APC to refusal at a depth of 241.5 meters below seafloor (mbsf).
 Twenty-five APC cores were retrieved with 101.7% average recovery.
-The HF-VS was deployed three times, at 28.5-29.5, 86.5-87.5, and 192.0-193.0 mbsf.
-The corer recovered 0.19, 0.91, and 0.77 m of sediment, respectively.
+The HF-VS was deployed three times, at 28.5-29.5 mbsf, 86.5-87.5 mbsf, and 192.0-193.0 mbsf.
+The corer recovered 0.19, 0.91, and 0.77 m of sediment respectively.
 The shear pin parted in the first and second run, but not in the third run.
 The hammer could not be activated in the first run, presumably because the formation was too soft.
 The hammer did operate in the subsequent runs for several seconds.
-The flapper only closed in the second run, and a sample chamber pressure of 609 psi (close to estimated in situ pressure) was maintained.
-The flapper did not close in runs one and three, presumably because of difficulties with the polyvinyl chloride liners.
+The flapper only closed in the second run and a sample chamber pressure of 609 psi (close to estimated in situ pressure) was maintained.
+The flapper did not close in runs one and three, presumably because of difficulties with the PVC liners.